 - Pre departure briefing – all volunteers are invited to a group briefing prior to departure

-- On arrival – volunteers attend an orientation course before placements commence
+- On arrival – all volunteers have an orientation course before placements begin

-Volunteers have the opportunity to travel at weekends and after their placements with Mount Fuji, the bright lights of Tokyo, the Hiroshima Peace Memorial Park and, Himeji Castle being must sees.
+Volunteers have the opportunity to travel at weekends and after their placements with Mount Fuji, the bright lights of Tokyo, the Hiroshima Peace Memorial Park and Himeji Castle are must-sees.
 Japan is justly famous for its seasonal beauty and volunteers should make the effort to see the spring cherry blossom in Hokkaido and the autumn leaves at Jingo-ji Temple in Kyoto.
 On Honshu Island the Shinkansen is the way to travel, taking you from Tokyo to your destination faster than a speeding bullet.
 Further south, the island of Kyushu is more relaxed but no less interesting with its hot springs, volcanic range and breathtakingly beautiful shrines.

-- Assigned Volunteer Coordinator to help with all pre-departure support and offer guidance
+- Assigned Volunteer Coordinator to help with all your pre-departure information, advice and guidance

 - Pre-departure briefing